KheireddineAzzez/MLOps/README.md

  <img src="Tutorialimages/google_Cloud.png"  width="600" height="400" />

- * So put the data that you have just downloweded in the data folder.
+ * So put the data that you have just downlowded in the data folder.

 ### Actions